upperstream/findupic/README.md

 ```

 This command will scan two directories `dir1` and `dir2`, as well as
-their descendents for images files.
+their descendants for images files.
 Duplicates will be reported
 regardless of which directory tree the image file resides in.

 ## Output

 The program writes the paths of duplicate image files to the standard
-output stream follwing the SHA-256 hash of the decoded bitmap:
+output stream following the SHA-256 hash of the decoded bitmap:

 ```
 $ ./findupic.exe .